samuelepedrazzi/Assignment2_RT1/README.md

 <img src= "https://media3.giphy.com/media/y6PJrkD2AiME0B9sin/200w.webp?cid=790b7611ldy5v2egge0z6e7a5qtx6i6npclvmsf4paamg4l1&rid=200w.webp&ct=s" width=100 height=60>

-It might also be possible to modify the robot's speed dynamically, like real autos do: The robot can travel at a rate that is inversely proportional to the amount of straight time it has left.
+It might also be possible to modify the robot's speed dynamically, like real cars do: The robot can travel at a rate that is inversely proportional to the amount of straight time it has left.
 However, in this example, the user input will be rendered worthless.